east-sussex-county-council/Escc.Umbraco.Permissions/README.md

 	  }
 	}

 *  `UserProfileUrl` expects a URL to some other application where `{0}` is replaced by the user's Umbraco username.
-* `Umbraco*` settings are for connecting to the Umbraco instance hosting the permissions API.
+*  `PermissionsApiBaseUrl`, `UmbracoUsername` and `UmbracoPassword` are for connecting to the Umbraco instance hosting the permissions API.
+The username and password must be a valid Umbraco back office user.
+*  `PublishedContentBaseUrl` replaces `PermissionsApiBaseUrl` in the URL that is displayed to the user.
+In a load-balanced setup, this should be the front-end URL.
 *  `HideUsersInTheseGroups` expects a comma-separated list of Umbraco groups that should not be regarded as ordinary users, eg those containing administrators or automated processes.
 *  `WebTeamEmail` is the address queries should be sent to if no web authors are identified for a page.